 I have certainly had moments of dumbness where I thought I could outsmart the market and create my own little Magellan fund of individual stocks.
 I had a winner with Netflix – bought in its infancy and took a healthy profit.
 But then I misjudged BP’s recovery after the gulf oil spill.
 Whoops.
 I called it a day.
 Went back to the haven of the venerable 401k.
 Peter Lynch, I am NOT.

-The basic rundown of money plays I’ve made, summarized:
+The basic rundown of money plays I’ve made, is summarized:

 - Pay off debts and invest in 401k simultaneously